tinymce/beehive-flow/README.md

 ### release branches

 Release branches are named `release/x.y` where `x.y` is the major.minor version.
-These are branched off the `main` branch at the beginning of *release preparation*.
+These are branched off the `main` branch at the beginning of
+*release preparation*.
 The release branch code is stabilised and then released.
+A release branch alternates between a "release candidate" state and a "release ready" state - more on this below.

 ### feature branches